NEhIL06/The-Better-Hack/README.md

 *
 AI Models:

-Qwen 2.5: For generating personalized food recommendations Grok API: For cooking instructions and recipes Unsloth.ai: For efficient fine-tuning and optimization
+Gemma-3-4B: For generating personalized food recommendations Grok API: For cooking instructions and recipes Unsloth.ai: For efficient fine-tuning and optimization